-fm <- glm(y ~ x1 + x2, family = gaussian, data = sales) achieves the same result as but much less efficiently.
+fm <- lm(y ~ x1+x2, data=sales)

+but much less efficiently.
 Note how the gaussian family is not automatically provided with a choice of links, so no parameter is allowed.
 If a problem requires a gaussian family with a nonstandard link, this can usually be achieved through the quasi family, as we shall see later.